Davide-Natale/SignChat-frontend/README.md

         ```
         eas build --platform android --profile production
         ```
         You will be asked to generate a new **Android Keystore**, please answer `Yes`.
-This will start a new build generation after that Android Keystor has been generated, you can even cancel and remove this build, since is not needed to complete
+This will start a new build generation after that Android Keystore has been generated, you can even cancel and remove this build from **Expo Dashboard**, since is not needed to complete it

     5. Generate **Firebase Service Account Key**:
         - Go to the **[Firebase Console](https://console.firebase.google.com/)**